User permissions required: 'View Sources' AND 'Review and label'

 Please Note: 'Teach label' is now a training mode solely for labelling unreviewed verbatims and as such the reviewed filter is disabled in this mode.
 'Teach label' for reviewed verbatims has been split into the 'Check label' and 'Missed label' training modes (see here).

 If you have a label that is struggling to predict accurately, and you're happy with the consistency of the already pinned examples (as discussed in the previous article), then it is likely that you need to provide the model with more varied (and consistent) training examples.
-Re:infer will typically suggest this if it would be beneficial in the recommended actions for the label in Validation.

-The best method for training Re:infer on the instances where it struggles to predict whether a label applies or not, is using 'Teach' for unreviewed verbatims.
+The best method for training the platform on the instances where it struggles to predict whether a label applies or not, is using 'Teach' for unreviewed verbatims.

 The actual process of labelling in this mode is discussed in the Explore phase here.